 Oh, my people!
-I called my people, I called my people and my people is no more… As my wife that was, as Benzion my son, as my Benjamin – there were, and no more.
+I called my people, I called my people and my people is no more….
+As my wife that was, as Benzion my son, as my Benjamin – there were, and no more.
 And so is my people. there was my people which Is no more, Killed.